Anomaly of 4d Weyl fermions with discrete symmetries: Introduction

+Finally, Section \ref{sec:discussion} places our results in the context of earlier work and explores their implications for discrete dark matter constructions and anomaly cancellation in discrete extensions of the Standard Model, providing a new perspective for the family puzzle (generation problem) in the Standard Model \cite{2502.21319,2512.25038,2605.26202}.
+We also discuss possible generalizations beyond a single cyclic symmetry.

-By establishing direct formulae that descend from continuous to discrete indices, our results distill the core topological structures governing 4d discrete anomalies.
-This offers a unified, computable toolkit for exploring anomaly cancellation and global consistency in discrete-charged fermion theories.
+By providing explicit formulas that descend from the continuous to the discrete setting, this paper unveils the topological underpinnings of 4d discrete anomalies and supplies a unified, computable framework for studying anomaly cancellation in theories with discrete-charged fermions.